coracle-social/building-nostr/content/book.md

 Money is most commonly used to pay for goods and services.
 A more obvious statement could hardly be made, but given that the previous section was all about paying for social status (which is neither a good nor a service), it seemed worth repeating.

-In the software world, this generally takes the form of puchasing a software product which the user intends to interact with directly.
+In the software world, this generally takes the form of purchasing a software product which the user intends to interact with directly.
 This creates an asymmetric payoff for products that are user-facing vs software libraries that are invisible to the user.
 This is a well-known problem, and has resulted in [attempts](https://opensourcepledge.com/) to support open-source developers by asking businesses to pledge a certain amount of support.

 This system *could* work, in the same way that patronage works; businesses that do support open source can use such donations as a tool for self-promotion.
 But given that donations are entirely voluntary, and because large businesses are part of the problem Nostr is attempting to solve, this approach has its limits.